julianeugarten/julianeugarten/publications.md

 - At the [Huygens Institute](https://www.huygens.knaw.nl/en/) I co-supervised several students who were conducting internships or writing their thesis.

 ### Awards and Fellowships

+- OSL Seed Money Grant (2024) to organize a conference on *Fanfiction and the Ancient World*.

 - Transnational Access Fellowship (2023) in the project [CLS Infra: Computational Literary Studies Infrastructure](https://clsinfra.io/opportunities/tnafellowships/).
 I conducted my fellowship project, *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction Comments about Greek Myth*, at the [Ghent Center for Digital Humanities](https://www.ghentcdh.ugent.be/) in the spring of 2024.